Even the cleanest, most fastidious among us need to replace common household items often – for better health.

 … in the Bathroom

-Most dentists will recommend replacing your toothbrush or toothbrush head every one to three months with high quality heads.
+He recommends replacing your toothbrush or toothbrush head every one to three months with high quality heads.
 This will protect your teeth and gums from harmful bacteria.

 13. Make-Up and Make-Up Brushes

 Replace your hairbrush if you notice wear to the bristles, since damaged bristles can lead to damaged hair.
 It is important to clean your hairbrush weekly to prevent product buildup.
 At a minimum, a dirty hairbrush can lead to product build up and greasier hair.
 A dirty brush can carry yeast and bacteria on its bristles, causing scalp irritations and making dandruff issues worse.